 After Winning in Small Claims Court

 Congratulations, you won the case!
 What you do next will depend largely on what the other party does.
-We are going to go over the different possible things the other party will do, and your options based on those actions.
+We are going to go over the different possible things the other party will do, and your options based on their actions.

-Winning a Claim as a Defendant
+Winning a Claim as a Plaintiff

-Winning Plaintiff's Claim as the Defendant
+Winning Plaintiff's Claim as Plaintiff

-Typically the debtor will respond in one of these ways:
+Typically, the debtor will respond in one of these ways:

 Debtor pays voluntarily